Greenie10/greenie10.github.io/react_to_mongo.md

   - still in terminal `git init`
   - make first commit
-  - from GitHub website, add repository `example-server`
+  - from GitHub website, add repository 'example-server'
   - leave everything default, click Create repository
   - do the _"…or push an existing repository from the command line"_ things eg: